-I've written quite a bit about the absence of common sense in many recent developments in travel, but perhaps few make so little sense as the high cost of deciding not to travel when you are ill.
+I've written quite a bit about the absence of common sense in many recent developments in travel, but perhaps few make so little sense as the high cost of deciding not to travel while you're sick.
 While the airlines claim to be very serious about containing diseases in flight, their policies are heavily tilted to make sure you will fly or pay for it, contagious or not.

 If you are not feeling well, the airline policies aren't going to make you feel any better -- the "bad medicine" of surcharges, fare difference markups and change fees conspires to make it potentially very expensive to stay home.
 The following guide to your rights, recourse and medical options should help the next time you are not feeling well before a trip, and are faced with the decision to fly sick -- or pay dearly.